Advertisement

 Is applying at Bucks County Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Bucks County Housing Authority administers 4 programs (FUP, Mainstream, HCV, Public Housing) — none of which charge an application fee.
+Bucks County Housing Authority administers 5 programs (FUP, Mainstream, other, HCV, Public Housing) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority or in person at their office at 350 S Main St Ste 205, Doylestown, PA.

 How long is the wait at Bucks County Housing Authority?